kevlingo/roster-copilot/docs/Architecture.md

-# Roster Copilot Architecture Document (Proof-of-Concept)
+# Roster Copilot Architecture Document

 ## Introduction / Preamble

-This document outlines the overall project architecture for the **Roster Copilot Proof-of-Concept (PoC)**, including backend systems, frontend structure, key components, technology choices, and architectural patterns.
-Its primary goal is to serve as the guiding architectural blueprint for AI-driven development for a one-month hackathon, ensuring consistency and adherence to chosen patterns and technologies.
+This document outlines the overall project architecture for the **Roster Copilot Proof-of-Concept (PoC)**, including backend systems, shared services, and non-UI specific concerns.
+Its primary goal is to serve as the guiding architectural blueprint for AI-driven development, ensuring consistency and adherence to chosen patterns and technologies.

-**Relationship to Frontend Architecture:** As this project includes a significant user interface, a more detailed Frontend Architecture Document would typically be created (potentially by a Design Architect using the prompt at the end of this document) to elaborate on frontend-specific design and must be used in conjunction with this overall system architecture.
-Core technology stack choices documented herein (see "Definitive Tech Stack Selections") are definitive for the entire project.
+**Relationship to Frontend Architecture:**
+As this project includes a significant user interface, a separate Frontend Architecture Document (located at `docs/Frontend-Architecture.md`) details the frontend-specific design and MUST be used in conjunction with this document.
+Core technology stack choices documented herein (see "Definitive Tech Stack Selections") are definitive for the entire project, including all frontend components.

 ## Table of Contents
 * Technical Summary